 “During the course of the next two years, we will certainly be ready, willing and able to assist the Invictus Games organisation as they prepare to host this amazing event in our backyard,” Anderson said.

 “While our vision at the APC is to support Paralympians and emerging Para-athletes, we know we can play a far broader role in supporting people with a disability to participate in sport.
 The Invictus Games, albeit a very young movement, will absolutely showcase the same commitment to a group of men and women who deserve everyone’s support.

 “We are also very excited that Para-sport fans in Australia’s largest city will have the chance to come out and experience a major Para-sport event in person.”

-Paralympic gold medallist, Curtis McGrath, has been selected as an ambassador for the Sydney 2018 Games.
-In 2012 he was serving as an Australian Army combat engineer in Afghanistan when an improvised explosive device resulted in the loss of his left leg below the knee and right leg at the knee.
-He vowed as he was being airlifted to safety that he would represent his country again at the Paralympic Games.
+Paralympic gold medallist Curt McGrath has been selected as an ambassador for the 2018 Games.
+In 2012, he was serving as an Australian Army combat engineer in Afghanistan when an improvised explosive device exploding, resulting in the loss of his left leg below the knee and right leg at the knee.
+McGrath vowed as he was being airlifted to safety that he would represent his country again at the Paralympic Games.

 “We have all come from having fit and healthy young bodies to being wounded both physically and mentally,” he told the Illawarra Mercury.

 “We have been through trauma but we can get together and support each other throughout the Games.
 We are using the power of sport to help us get better.”